Karunya-Muddana/Lisence-Plate-Detector/README.md

-# Lisence-Plate-Detector
+# License Plate Detection using OpenCV

-This repository contains a Python script that detects and extracts vehicle license plates from images using OpenCV.
-It uses edge detection and contour approximation to locate rectangular regions likely to be license plates.
-The script displays the detected plate along with the original image with highlighted contours.
+This project detects and extracts vehicle license plates from images using OpenCV in Python.
+The script uses edge detection and contour approximation to find rectangular regions that are likely license plates.

+## Features

+- Reads an input image file
+- Converts it to grayscale
+- Detects edges using Canny edge detector
+- Finds contours and filters for rectangular shapes with typical license plate aspect ratio
+- Highlights the detected license plate in the image
+- Displays the original image, contours, and the detected plate region